-Atlanta is a great town, except for one thing; it’s not on the water.
+Atlanta is a great town, except for one thing — it’s not on the water!
 To find a great beach, you need to travel.
 If you live in Atlanta, you might ask yourself, “Where is the closest beach to me?”
 Great Question!

 Tybee Island is sometimes called Savannah's Beach because it’s so close to the city.
 In fact, you could stay in Savannah and enjoy a city and sand vacation like we did recently.
 But how far is Savannah from Atlanta?
 It’s about 3.5 hours, or if you’d rather measure the distance from Atlanta to Savannah in miles, it’s around 250 miles, making Tybee Island the closest beach to Atlanta, and perfect for quick getaways.

-In addition to enjoying the sand between your toes on the Tybee Island beach, be sure to check out Sea Kayak Georgia for a tour of the marshes and waterways around the island.
+In addition to enjoying the sandy shoreline, be sure to check out Sea Kayak Georgia for a tour of the marshes and waterways around the island.

 There are several Georgia beaches, but my favorite Georgia vacations are usually at St. Simons Island.
 Probably because I’ve spent the most time there.